b3lac/gui_base/README.md

 ## Development server

+Clone this repository and `cd` into the `gui_base` folder.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
+Run `ng serve -o` to have Angular-cli open the project on your browser.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding